 Additional Information on the Payment Card Settlement:

-Our Class Action Settlements Services:
+Our Class Action Settlement Services:

 CAC Recovery navigates the complex intricacies of the Payment Card Interchange Fee and Merchant Discount Antitrust Litigation claims filing process to help businesses maximize their recoveries.

-Our class action settlements services include:
+Our class action settlement services include:

 - Identifying class action claims where businesses may be eligible to file

 - Filing the class action claim with supporting documentation

 - Interacting with the class action Claims Administrator

 - Providing updates on class action claim settlements status